Jonathan-Rico/credit-risk-classification/README.md

 --Predicting a Logistic Regression Model with Resampled Training Data

 In addition, we can determine whether or not the model is an accurate model to predict the creditworthiness of borrowers.

+The report file contains a more detailed description of our results.